 Clark Richert

-Clark Richert (1941-2021) received his MFA from the University of Colorado and his BFA from the University of Kansas.
-He was named faculty emeritus at the Rocky Mountain College of Art and Design.
+Born in Wichita, Kansas, Richert earned his BFA at University of Kansas in 1963, and his MFA from the University of Colorado in 1972.
 In 1966, he was co-recipient of the Dymaxion Award from Buckminster R. Fuller, and he was awarded a National Endowment for the Arts Fellowship in 1980.
-His group and solo gallery exhibitions span the last 50 years.
+In the early eighties, Richert moved to Denver, where he began a teaching career that spanned three decades, earning him a reputation as a valued mentor and advocate among hundreds of students and peers.
 His work was featured in MCA Denver's exhibition West of Center in 2011, and he was the subject of a retrospective exhibition, Clark Richert in hyperspace, at the museum in 2019.
-Richert's work as a member of the celebrated Trinidad, Colorado collective Drop City was featured in Hippie Modernism: The Struggle for Utopia, which was presented at the Walker Art Center, Minneapolis; the Cranbrook Art Museum, Bloomfield Hills, MI; and the Berkeley Art Museum, Berkeley.
+Richert's work as a member of Drop City was featured in Hippie Modernism: The Struggle for Utopia, which was presented at the Walker Art Center, Minneapolis; the Cranbrook Art Museum, Bloomfield Hills, MI; and the Berkeley Art Museum, Berkeley.
 His work can be found in the collections of the Smithsonian American Art Museum, Wichita Art Museum, Kirkland Museum of Fine & Decorative Art, Denver Art Museum, the Kimpton Hotel Born, and the ART, a Hotel in Denver, among others.

 Learn more about Clark and his work on his website!